Global stocks end 2019 near record highs, dollar slides

 Bourses in Asia diverged.
 China mainland stocks .CSI300 .SSEC gained 0.4% after data showed manufacturing activity in the world's second-largest economy expanded for a second straight month in December.

-China’s Purchasing Managers’ Index (PMI) showing economic trends in the manufacturing and service sectors, was unchanged at 50.2 in December from November, but still remained above the 50-point mark that separates growth from contraction.
+China’s Purchasing Managers’ Index showing economic trends in the manufacturing and service sectors was unchanged at 50.2 in December from November, but still remained above the 50-point mark that separates growth from contraction.

 In Hong Kong, stocks .HSI fell 0.5% as protesters geared up for pro-democracy rallies on New Year's Eve.